How To Get To Boracay From Manila, Caticlan and Kalibo Airport

 Getting to Boracay from the airport can either be smooth sailing or a confusing experience.
 It completely depends on how well informed and prepared you are…

-That’s why in this guide I’ll show you how to transfer to and from the different airports to Boracay, so that your travel experience is likely to go smooth.
+That’s why in this guide I’ll show you how to transfer from the different airports to Boracay, so that your travel experience is likely to go smooth.

 About Manila Airport